 President and CEO

 Prior to founding Mission Control, Ewan worked at a major Canadian space company as a systems designer and project manager.
-He has been a lead designer on three rover prototypes for the Canadian Space Agency, and was a systems and electrical designer and operations engineer on the NASA Space Shuttle Program.
-Ewan was a mission controller for 10 of the last 12 Space Shuttle missions at NASA JSC.
-He also conducted numerous testing and verification activities at NASA.
-Ewan has degrees in Electrical Engineering and Economics from Queen’s University and is working on a Master’s degree in Technology Innovation Management at Carleton University.
+He has been a subsystem design lead on three rover prototypes for the Canadian Space Agency.
+Ewan was a systems and electrical designer and operations engineer on the Space Shuttle Program and was a mission controller for 10 of the last 12 Space Shuttle missions at NASA JSC.
+He also conducted numerous testing and verification activities at NASA KSC.
+Ewan has degrees in Electrical Engineering and Economics from Queen’s University and a Master’s degree in Technology Innovation Management at Carleton University.
 In his spare time, he likes to read, write, and escape to the cabin.

 Dr. Michele Faragalli